GOPIKA86/Mean-and-Variance/README.md

+NAME: GOPIKA A

+REG NO: 212224100017

 #  Mean and variance of a discrete  distribution

 # Aim :